fd268-0/custommedals/README.md

 ### `void CustomMedals::AddCustomVariable(string name, string value)`
 Adds a custom variable to CustomMedals.
-> The name of the variable usable in CustomMedals will be `#variable_name`.
+> The name of the variable usable in CustomMedals will be `#name`.
 This is to prevent user-defined variables being overwritten.

 ### `void CustomMedals::Refresh()`
 Reevaluates the equations for all medals.
 This isn't called with `CustomMedals::AddCustomVariable`!